GuilhermeSilvam/AboutMe/README.md

-- 👋 Olá, meu nome é Guilherme
+- 👋 Hello, my name is Guilherme
-- Tenho 19 anos 🙏
+- I was born in 2004 🙏
-- Moro no Brasil, Minas Gerais.
+- I live in Brazil, Minas Gerais.
-- Vou deixar meus projetos aqui, espero que gostem!
--
+- I'll leave my projects here, I hope you like them!